 Thursday, February 20th, 2025 | 11am pacific/2pm eastern

 In this webinar we are pleased to have a special presentation by Grant Carey, PhD, President of Porewater Solutions.
-His presentation will discuss PFAS visualization case studies demonstrate how to improve conceptual site models.
+His presentation will discuss PFAS visualization case studies that demonstrate how to improve conceptual site models.

 Grant Carey, PhD